 I go to the bank to check money has been transferred and to convert it into shekels.
 My rent won’t be paid without it.
 This simple job took nearly three anxious weeks last month, but has gone more smoothly this time.
 I’m thrilled to learn the pound has strengthened by a minuscule amount since I last asked.
 Even though it has only two thirds of the value it had eighteen months ago, I feel like a Vanderbilt.

 I fall into conversation with the teller, who, of course, tells me things.
-We sigh at how expensive it is to live in Tel Aviv, which is why she's moving to Berlin next year, where she will be a surrogate mother for two gay men.
+We sigh at how expensive it is to live in Tel Aviv, which is why she’s moving to Berlin next year, where she will be a surrogate mother for two gay men.
 This was an unexpected bonus to a simple transaction.
+They’ve started sending her… erm… samples, already.
 I wish her luck and go to meet Nathan at the Gordon Pool.

 You have to jump in, at the deep end, no mimsy toe dipping, I instruct, sternly.

 I’ll have a heart attack! he protests, less than half-joking.

 Nevertheless, he jumps.
 His bravery is rewarded, he’s delighted by feeling so fresh, and swims up and down for lengths, smiling.

 Nathan is rich.
 He inherited a lot of money a few years ago, and he is cautious with it.
 Even so, I’m surprised to see him pull out of his bag a piece of striped cloth that he tells me he found by the road.
 It’s clean, he’s washed it, and he lays it on the sunbed before lying on it.
 Then he takes out a book that he found by a different road.
 It’s not very good, he says.
 It’s all a sort of roadkill, really.
 He might be insane and I try not to roll my eyes too hard.
 At this I fail.